ahuigo/ahuigo.github.io/post/db/pg-ddl.md

     pg_dump -st tablename dbname

 #### copy table struture
+tmp table:

+    CREATE TABLE tmp_table AS SELECT * FROM tracks;

+mememory table:

     CREATE TEMP TABLE tmp_table AS SELECT * FROM tracks;

+sql table

+    WITH summary AS (
+        SELECT p.id,
+            p.customer,
+            p.total,
+            ROW_NUMBER()
+            OVER( PARTITION BY p.customer ORDER BY p.total DESC ) AS rk FROM PURCHASES p)
+    SELECT s.* FROM summary s WHERE s.rk = 1

+    WITH T(StyleID, ID)
+    AS (SELECT 1,1 UNION ALL
+        SELECT 1,1 UNION ALL
+        SELECT 1,1 UNION ALL
+        SELECT 1,2)
-    CREATE TABLE tmp_table AS SELECT * FROM tracks;
+    SELECT * FROM T;

 #### create view table
 	create view t_view as